TeslaNeuro/Phase-Synchronizer/README.md

 - Digital Signal Processing (DSP): For precise phase detection and control.

 ## How It Works
 The system works by first detecting the phase difference between two incoming signals.
 A control loop then generates the necessary adjustments to bring the signals into phase alignment without changing their frequency.
-This is particularly useful for applications like communication systems, audio processing, and time-sensitive data transmission.
+This is particularly useful for applications like communication systems, audio processing, biomedical ENG/ECG analysis, and time-sensitive data transmission.

 ## Applications
 Communication Systems: Maintaining signal coherence in wireless and wired transmissions.